abelprasad/SafeVax/README.md

 Synchronization: Using Mutexes to protect critical sections.

 Process Management: Understanding process states (Blocked, Running, Ready) through the lens of hospital workflows.

-9. Overall Quality of Report
-This report fulfills the requirements of the assignment by clearly mapping theoretical computer science concepts (OS Kernel design) to a relevant, high-impact societal theme (Public Health).
-The code provided is modular, documented, and fully functional, serving as both a simulation and a visual demonstration of the algorithms discussed.